driessenslucas/MLOps-Mushrooms-pipeline/readme.md

 ### 7.2 Version Control

-Version control is crucial for maintaining a coherent and traceable project history, and it extends to the management of machine learning model versions.
-In this project, model versioning was systematically handled within the GitHub Actions workflows.
+Version control is mendatory for any project, but especially when wanting to create a pipeline that can be used in a production environment. without it, you would 100% run into problems.

+here I pasted some snippers of the version control I used in this project.

 #### 7.2.1 Training model version